cardano-foundation/CIPs/CIP-1694/README.md

 * Lovelace contained in a transaction output is considered **active for voting** (that is, it forms the "active voting stake"):
   * It contains a registered stake credential.
-  * The registered stake credential has delegated its voting rights to a DRep.
+  * The registered stake credential has delegated its voting rights to a registered DRep.
+  * The DRep to which the stake is delegated is not inactive
+  * The stake has not been delegated to the pre-defined `Abstain` DRep
 * Relative to some percentage `P`, a DRep (SPO) **vote threshold has been met** if the sum of the relative stake that has been delegated to the DReps (SPOs) that vote `Yes` to a governance action is at least `P`.